mrtonks/anomality-detection/README.md

    - Enter the path to Flink binaries folder when prompted (`my/path/to/flink/bin`).
    - Enter the path to the JAR file when prompted (`my/path/to/myjar.jar`).
    - A browser window will open with the **Dispatcher's web front end** at http://localhost:8081.
-7. Using the last terminal or in a new terminal stop the cluster by running:
+7. Using the last terminal or in a new terminal stop the cluster by running*:
    ```bash
    $ /my/path/to/flink/bin/stop-cluster.sh
    ```
-   - **Note**: replace `/my/path/to/flink` with the path to your Apache Flink folder
    - Run only after you're done with the other tasks or reviewing the results.

 Please, note that you can use Ctrl-C to end any task.